 When bananas are ripe and perfect for baking with they become super sweet which in the right recipe can allow you to reduce the sugar.
-Quick breads and Muffins are perfect for doing this in, as I have done so in this strawberry banana bread.
-Also the strawberries that I used were super sweet and as the bread baked the strawberries on top went all jammy and extremely sweet, allowing me to reduce the sugar even more.
+Quick bread and Muffins are perfect for doing this in, as I have done so in this strawberry banana bread.
+Also, the strawberries that I used were super sweet and as the bread baked the strawberries on top went all jammy and extremely sweet, allowing me to reduce the sugar even more.
 There is only a total of 100 grams (1/2 cup) in this whole recipe.
-Thats only 10 grams, about 1/2 a tablespoon per slice, not bad for me. 😉 If you would like to try your hand at a sugar free banana bread recipe, then I have the perfect one for you.
+That’s only 10 grams, about 1/2 a tablespoon per slice, not bad for me. 😉 If you would like to try your hand at a sugar-free banana bread recipe, then I have the perfect one for you.
 But I found this one benefited from having a little sugar added to it.

 Banana’s for Banana.

-I don’t know why I am so crazy for baked banana goods.
+I don’t know why I am so crazy about baked banana goods.
 I eat fresh banana’s like they are going out of fashion so I always have a stock of them in the house.
-Occasionally the odd one does slip through the net and starts to go all speckled and a little to ripe for me to eat fresh.
-For some reason I like to eat my fresh banana’s a little on the green side.
+Occasionally the odd one does slip through the net and starts to go all speckled and a little too ripe for me to eat fresh.
+For some reason, I like to eat my fresh banana’s a little on the green side.